Valuing a Courier and Local Delivery Service Company

 Key Success Factors

 A business is not valued based purely on a multiple such as an EBITDA, SDE, or REV multiple.
 Instead, there are various approaches a valuation expert uses to determine the value of a business.
 There are many qualitative and quantitative factors a professional appraiser considers.
 Some of these aspects include what Peak Business Valuation refers to as “Key Success Factors.”
 A key success factor is a metric that significantly impacts the value of a business.
 Below we mention some of the key success factors that impact the value of a local delivery service company.
-For additional success factors see “Value Drivers for a Courier and Local Delivery Service Company.”
+For additional success factors see “Value Drivers for a Courier or Delivery Company.”

 What are the current contract details?
 (More specifically for FedEx and UPS Routes) The largest players in the delivery service industry are FedEx and UPS.
 We see individuals looking to purchase or sell a FedEx route almost weekly!
 As such Peak Business Valuation values FedEx routes regularly.
 One of the key components an expert considers in the valuation is contracts with FedEx.
 Each FedEx Route will have a contract that determines the base rate for the number of stops on each route.
 If the flat rate is higher for one contract versus another, then that company will likely have higher revenue.
 There are other details to consider within contracts.
 But, the specifics can play a major role in determining the value of a courier or delivery service company.